What Can Make the Difference in the Life of a Prodigal?

 Oh, the power of love that changes lives.

-When I wrote this, I remembered the words of an old hymn I’ve always found comforting:
+When I wrote this, I recalled the words of an old hymn you may know: Great is Thy Faithfulness

 “The steadfast love of the Lord never ceases;